mdekauwe/CABLE_benchmarking/docs/user_guide/config_options.md

         - `https://trac.nci.org.au/svn/cable/branches/Share` for a shared branch
         - `https://trac.nci.org.au/svn/cable/branches/Users/{user_id}` for a user branch

-    `revision`
-    : The revision number to use for the branch.
-    : This key is **optional** and can be omitted from the config file.
-By default `revision` is set to `-1` which indicates the HEAD of the branch to be used.
-The user may also explicitly specify `-1` to use the HEAD of the branch.

     `trunk`
     : Boolean value set to `True` if this branch is the trunk for CABLE.
 Else set to `False`.

     `share_branch`
     : Boolean value set to `True` if this branch is under `branches/Share` in the CABLE SVN repository.
 Else set to `False`.

+    `build_script`
+    : This key is **optional**.
+The path to a custom script to build the code in that branch, relative to the name of the branch.
+E.g: "offline/build.sh" to specify a build script under <name of branch>/offline/.
+The script specified with this option will run as is, ignoring the entries in the `modules` key of `config.yaml` file.

+    `revision`
+    : The revision number to use for the branch.
+    : This key is **optional** and can be omitted from the config file.
+By default `revision` is set to `-1` which indicates the HEAD of the branch to be used.
+The user may also explicitly specify `-1` to use the HEAD of the branch.

     `patch`
     : Branch-specific namelist settings for `cable.nml`.
 Settings specified in `patch` get "patched" to the base namelist settings used for both branches.
 Any namelist settings specified here will overwrite settings defined in the default namelist file and in the science configurations.
 This means these settings will be set as stipulated in the `patch` for this branch for all science configurations run by `benchcab`.